-The hike: This 3-mile round-trip hike starts at the Wolfe Ranch Trailhead and is considered moderate (expect a 480-foot elevation gain).
+The hike: This 3-mile round-trip hike starts at the Wolfe Ranch Trailhead and is considered moderate with a 480-foot elevation gain.
 However, you’ll get the bonuses of Wolfe Ranch cabin and a wall of Ute Indian petroglyphs on your way there.

 9. Iceberg Lake Trail